wineds/Mechano23-xover/README.md

 PCB mounting holes are 4.3mm.

 **IMPORTANT - The inductor leads are coated with enamel.
-You will need to scrape/sand the ends of the leads to remove sufficent enamel before soldering.
+You will need to scrape/sand the ends of the leads to remove the enamel before soldering.
 A hobby knife and/or sandpaper can be used for this purpose.

 ![1726199938259](https://github.com/user-attachments/assets/5efef5f5-de21-4308-86d9-eea11aac85b1)
 ![Screenshot 2024-09-09 180137](https://github.com/user-attachments/assets/9a18d771-63cb-42e4-88f2-b5b6e177dec3)